 A Master of Inclusive Education gives you the skills you need to support people with additional needs in a range of settings, including early childhood, primary, secondary and post-school.
 And if you are qualified to teach in either primary or secondary school, you will emerge as a recognised Special Education teacher for K-12 by the NSW Department of Education.

-This three-year part-time program is delivered online and on-campus, to fit in with your busy teaching schedule.
-A four-day-intensive teaching session is held in January and July each year, with an additional mid-semester one-day workshop.
+This three-year part-time program is delivered online, to fit in with your busy teaching schedule.
 If you have a postgraduate (Level 8) degree in Education or a related discipline, you can apply for up to four subjects Advanced Standing, meaning you can complete your studies in just two years.

 Upskill Your Education